annaesvensson/yellow-publish/README.md

 ## How to make an extension

-[Start with an experimental extension](https://github.com/schulle4u/yellow-helloworld).
+Start with an [experimental extension for developers](https://github.com/schulle4u/yellow-helloworld).
 It's best to have a look at the source code of some extensions in your `system/extensions` folder.
 Make yourself familiar with our coding and documentation standards.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 Typically an extension consists of the code and additional files.
 The [extension settings](#settings) are stored in file `extension.ini`.
 The extension settings contain information about all files that need to be installed.
 Did you make an extension?
 Create a repository and upload your files to GitHub.

 ## How to announce an extension